The Car Connection Ford GT Overview

-Though it only was built for three years, the Ford GT has already assumed its place in the company's history.
+Though it only was built for a short time, the first-generation Ford GT has already assumed its place in the company's history.
 In part, that's because it was built specifically to be history.

-With the GT, Ford had its long-wanted, road-going version of the GT40 racer that challenged Ferrari for Le Mans supremacy in the Sixties.
+With the GT, Ford had its long-wanted, road-going version of the GT40 racer that challenged Ferrari for Le Mans supremacy in the 1960s.
 It took decades, but the idea of building a streetgoing GT finally took hold at Ford as it prepared for its centennial, in June 2003.
-In January of 2002, the company showed a concept GT at the Detroit auto show, after barely keeping the project under wraps--under the code name "Petunia."
+In January 2002, the company showed a concept GT at the Detroit auto show, after barely keeping the project under wraps—under the code name "Petunia."

 The GT finally arrived late in 2003 as a production model for the 2005 model year.
-And though it would only be available for three model years, it became an instant collectible.
-Inspired by the GT40, the GT was no direct copy: it wasn't 40 inches tall, for starters (it stood 44.3 inches high).
+And though it would only be available for two model years it became an instant collectible.
+Inspired by the GT40, the GT was no direct copy: it wasn't 40 inches tall, for starters—it stood 44.3 inches high.

 The GT always was intended to be a limited-run vehicle, and production ended with a handful of 2007 models being built.
-Initially priced just below $140,000, the GT was by then available at a discount, but values are creeping up already.
+Initially priced just below $140,000, the GT was by then available at a discount, but values have appreciated.
 With a GT40 winning its class at the 2013 Pebble Beach Concours, there's every reason to believe one of these will cross the center stage at The Lodge in the future.